overturetool/tempo-ui/README.md

-TempoUI -- Modern User Interfaces for VDM Models
+TempoUI -- Modern UIs for VDM
 ===

 General Information
 ---
-TempoUI is a library for building UIs for VDM models using DukeScript and Overture.
+TempoUI is a library for building HTML5-based UIs for VDM models using DukeScript and Overture.

 To install TempoUI, check it out and build with Maven;  `cd tempoui; mvn install`.